-He found the interior of the bottle coated with a white waxy and slippery material.
+He found the bottle’s interior coated with a white waxy and slippery material.
 Later it was named polymerized perfluoroethylene, and the iron from the container’s inside acted as a catalyst.

 The new material was patented by kinetic chemicals in 1941 as new fluorinated plastic and registered the Teflon trademark in 1945.
-Fast forward, the year 1961 was when the first US-made PTFE-coated pan was marketed in the United States as “The Happy Pan.”
-Since then, there is no looking back and non-stick cookware has been one of the most common household products produced by thousands of manufacturers and available worldwide.
+Fast forward to the year 1961, when the first US-made PTFE-coated pan was marketed in the United States as “The Happy Pan.”
+Since then, there has been no looking back, and non-stick cookware has been one of the most common household products produced by thousands of manufacturers and available worldwide.